When Harry Met Sally...: Box office

-Columbia Pictures released When Harry Met Sally... using the "platform" technique which involves opening a film in a few select cities then letting word of mouth generate interest before gradually expanding distribution over subsequent weeks.
-On its opening weekend, the movie grossed $1,094,453 in 41 theatres, the second highest-grossing opening weekend for a film on fewer than 50 screens, behind Star Wars (1977).
+Columbia Pictures released When Harry Met Sally... using the "platform" technique, which involves opening a film in a few select cities then letting word of mouth generate interest before gradually expanding distribution over subsequent weeks.
+On its opening weekend, the movie grossed $1,094,453 in 41 theatres, the second-highest grossing opening weekend for a film on fewer than 50 screens, behind Star Wars (1977).
 Billy Crystal was worried that the film would flop at the box office because it was up against several summer blockbuster films, like Indiana Jones and the Last Crusade and Batman.
 The film opened in early July and went into wide release on July 21, 1989, grossing $8.8 million in 775 theaters in its first weekend of national release.
 The film later expanded to 1,174 theaters, and ultimately grossed $92.8 million in North America, well above its $16 million budget.
+Internationally the film is estimated to have taken in an additional $100 million, bringing the worldwide total to close to $193 million.